yui/yeti/README.md

 Yeti is known to work on:

  - Mac OS X
- - Windows in server mode, see [Yeti on Windows][win]
- - RHEL 5 in server mode

-Yeti should work on other platforms as well, especially in server mode.
-Feel free to submit patches: see the Contribute section below.

-You can run tests on any platform: just run Yeti in server mode and point the browser on another OS to your Yeti server.

-Yeti keeps running until you exit with Ctrl-C, even after all test results have arrived.
-(This will be fixed in a future release.)
+ - Linux

-You must start Yeti in server mode in the directory you'll be serving tests from.
+You must start Yeti's client in the directory you'll be serving tests from.
 For security reasons, Yeti will reject requests that try to access files outside of the directory you start Yeti in.

 ## Installation

 This is experimental software.
 Use at your own risk.

-If you have [npm][] installed, this will be easy.

-    $ npm install yeti

-Otherwise, install [npm][] first.
+You will need Node.js v0.6.x or later.
+Node.js v0.6.11 is recommended.

-If you want to run off the latest code, clone this project and then run make.
+If you want to run Yeti Next, clone this project if you haven't yet done so.

-    $ git clone git://github.com/reid/yeti.git && cd yeti && make
+    $ git clone git://github.com/reid/yeti.git
+    $ cd yeti
+    $ git checkout next

+Now install it.

+    $ npm install -g

 Installing [localtunnel][] helps proxy Yeti outside of your firewall.
 It's available as a Ruby gem:

     $ gem install localtunnel

-## Bugs & Feedback

-Open a ticket on [YUILibrary.com's Yeti Issue Tracker][issues] to report bugs or feature requests.

-Yeti is an experimental project of YUI Labs.
-As such, it doesn't receive the same level of support as other mature YUI projects.

 ## Testing

 First, install the latest [PhantomJS][] for your platform.
 With [Homebrew][], just run `brew update; brew install phantomjs`.

+Run `npm install` to locally install Vows and other dev dependencies.

 Run `make test` to run Vows tests, `make spec` for more details.

 Run `make coverage` to generate code coverage using [JSCoverage for Node.js][jsc], which will be built and installed to `./tools/jscoverage`.

 Note: As of February 29, 2012, you must have an internet connection for Yeti to work and pass tests, since it currently pulls in YUI from yahooapis.com.

+## Bugs & Feedback

+Open a ticket on [YUILibrary.com's Yeti Issue Tracker][issues] to report bugs or feature requests.

+Yeti is an experimental project of YUI Labs.
+As such, it doesn't receive the same level of support as other mature YUI projects.

 ## License